openshift/gcp-project-operator/docs/debug.md

 kubectl -n example-clusternamespace get secrets gcp-secret -o yaml
 ```

-If the `ProjectClaim` is not in READY state but in **PendingProject** it means the operator is still working on creating the GCP Project at Google.
+If the `ProjectClaim` is not in READY state but in **PendingProject** it means the operator is still working on creating a project in GCP.

 ```kube
 kubectl -n example-clusternamespace get projectclaim example-projectclaim